giraffekey/griffindb-js/README.md

 Griffin is a decentralized database powered by [GUN](https://github.com/amark/gun) that implements an API and query language similar to MongoDB.
 All data stored is automatically encrypted and distributed over a peer-to-peer network and can optionally be shared with others.
 It is a truly powerful database solution.

+You have zero chance of ever losing your data.
+You start out with localStorage.
+When localStorage fails, you can attempt to pull data from the WebRTC network or the storage relay you last used.
+When the relay goes down or the browsers storing your data go offline, you can pull data from Sia SkynetDB as the browser version uses [Zenbase](https://github.com/Fluffy9/Zenbase).
+And if all else fails, you can pull data from other relays in the network as a Kademlia DHT that all Griffin relays have access to is used to back everything up as well.

+Seems overkill?
+That's because it is.
+But it is extremely important that users NEVER lose ANY of their data EVER.
+Griffin empowers developers with limited resources with a never failing backup plan so that even people living in their mother's basement can create production ready decentralized applications without headache.

+Notice: The data sharing API has not been started and the database is not thoroughly tested.
+Collaborative applications are probably currently better off using GUN itself and there is no guarantee that the database is production ready.

 ## Usage

 `yarn add griffin-browser` or `yarn add griffin-nodejs`